 In 1899, the city of Memphis did not provide recreational facilities such as parks and playgrounds for its black citizens, nor were there any suitable places where black theatrical troupes could perform.
-It was to meet these needs that Robert R. Church bought a tract of land and built on it an auditorium with funds he had accumulated since the Civil War.
+It was to meet these needs that Robert R. Church bought a tract of land and built on it an auditorium with funds he had accumulated since the Civil that the auditorium cost \$50,000 and that it was well equipped and had one of the largest stages in the South, completely furnished with all modern equipment, including a fireproof curtain.
+The Planter's Journal also pointed out that the park and auditorium were without a doubt the most beautiful of its kind in the entire country.

+War.
 The park was called "Church's Park and Auditorium" and was located on a site of over six acres on Beale Street near Fourth and Turley.
 The grounds were handsomely and generously landscaped, and the auditorium, equipped with the best and most modern accommodations of the time, could seat 2,200 people.

-Church's Park and Auditorium was built by Church, owned Church, and managed Church.
-It heralded as the only business venture of its kind in America and represented an unusual business feat for anyone at any time in history. in An article the 15, September 1906 Planter's Journal noted that the auditorium cost
+Church's Park and Auditorium was built by Church. owned Church, and managed Church. bv It heralded as the only business venture of its kind in America and represented an unusual business feat for anyone at any time in history.
+An article in the September 15, 1906 Planter's Journal noted